Updated August 4, 2009

 Air Travel

 Airline tickets are to be purchased as reasonably as possible.
-Other reimbursable expenses are, but not limited to, round-trip mileage from the World Service Business Delegate’s/Region Representative’s home to the airport at the mileage allowance determined by the Intergroup (1); economy parking at the airport for the duration of the conference or assembly; and round-trip shuttle fees from the airport to the site of the conference/assembly (if applicable).
+Other reimbursable expenses are, but not limited to flight insurance, round-trip mileage from the WSBC delegate/RR’s home to the airport at the mileage allowance determined by the Intergroup; economy parking at the airport for the duration of the conference or assembly; and round-trip shuttle fees from the airport to the site of the conference/assembly (if applicable).
 The Intergroup may choose, at its discretion, to set a travel cap for air travel.

 Automobile Travel

-If the World Service Business Conference Delegate or Region Representative chooses to drive their personal automobile to the annual World Service Business Conference or a Region III Assembly, the individual will be reimbursed at the mileage allowance determined by the Intergroup.
-(1) Tolls and parking fees will be reimbursed; receipts for tolls and parking are required for reimbursement.
+If the WSBC Delegate or RR chooses to drive their personal automobile to the annual WSBC or a Region III Assembly, the individual will be reimbursed at the mileage allowance determined by the Intergroup.
+Automobile travel reimbursement shall not exceed the cost of reasonable round trip airfare purchased 30 days prior to the event.
+Tolls and parking fees will be reimbursed; receipts for tolls and parking are required for reimbursement.
 The Intergroup may choose, at its discretion, to set a travel cap for individual automobile travel.

 Automobile Rental

-If the World Service Business Conference Delegate or Region Representative chooses to rent an automobile to drive to the annual World Service Business Conference or Region III Assembly, the individual will be reimbursed for the car rental and gasoline expenses up to the amount if the individual had drive their own automobile and reimbursed at the mileage allowance determined by the Intergroup.
-(1) The Intergroup may choose, at its discretion, to set a travel cap for automobile rental and gasoline expense.
+If the WSBC delegate or RR chooses to rent an automobile to drive to the annual WSBC/ Region III Assembly, the individual will be reimbursed for the car rental and gasoline expenses up to the amount if the individual had driven their own automobile and reimbursed at the mileage allowance determined by the Intergroup.
+Automobile rental reimbursement shall not exceed the cost of reasonable round trip airfare purchased 30 days prior to the event.
+Tolls and parking fees will be reimbursed; receipts for tolls and parking are required for reimbursement.
+The Intergroup may choose, at its discretion, to set a travel cap for automobile rental and gasoline expense.
 The Intergroup shall not pay for any insurance costs for automobile rental.

-(1) The Intergroup had determined the automobile reimbursement rate as follows: The average of the amount currently allowed by the IRS for charitable deductions and the amount currently allowed by the IRS for business deductions.
-[In 2009, the amount is calculated as follows:
+The Intergroup had determined the automobile reimbursement rate as follows: The average of the amount currently allowed by the IRS for charitable deductions and the amount currently allowed by the IRS for business deductions.
+In 2016, the amount is calculated as follows:

 IX.
 FISCAL MATTERS